johnr0/johnr0.github.io/_posts/research/2018-10-04-Realtime_deliberation.markdown

 ---
-title: "Toward Instantaneous Crowdsourcing in the Wild with Crowd Prediction"
+title: "Towards Instantaneous Crowdsourcing in the Wild with Crowd Prediction"
 categories:
   - research
 layout: single